bitlogik/uniblow/README.md

     -   `python3 setup.py install --user`

--   For ETH, put your Infura key in ETHwallet, or use the EtherscanAPI.
-The binaries have the InfuraKey embedded.
+-   For ETH testnets, put your Infura key in ETHwallet.
+The binaries have an Infura key embedded.

 -   Run with `python3 uniblow.py -v`